GraceE-Dion/IT-Project-Risk-Classification/README.md

 ## Limitations & Next Steps

 ### Current Limitations

-- The NASA MDP dataset contains software code metrics only, it does not include governance, human-factor, or cybersecurity compliance features directly.
+- **Proxy nature of Session 2 data.** The NASA MDP dataset contains software code metrics only — does not include governance, human-factor, or cybersecurity compliance features directly.
 Defect prediction serves as a proxy for IT project risk, not a direct risk classification.
-- Binary classification (defective/clean) does not capture multi-level risk severity (Critical / High / Medium / Low) needed for actionable project governance decisions.
+SHAP analysis confirms the model responds to code volume signals (LOC_TOTAL, DESIGN_COMPLEXITY) rather than the governance indicators that NIST SP 800-37 and CMMC identify as primary risk variables.
+- **Task structure confounder.** Session 1 performs four-class classification (49 features) while Session 2 performs binary classification (21 features).
+Label cardinality and feature dimensionality differ between sessions — the 30.5% F1 improvement cannot be attributed solely to dataset authenticity.
+Future work should re-map Session 1 to binary classification to isolate the authenticity effect under identical task conditions.
+- **Minority class recall.** Defective class F1 (0.42) and 92 missed defective modules (44% miss rate) remain a deployment risk indicator.
+Recall optimisation through calibrated probability threshold tuning (P(Defective) > 0.30) is the immediate mitigation.
-- SMOTE augmentation, while effective for class balancing, introduces synthetic minority samples that interact adversely with ensemble models, confirmed by Random Forest's persistent overfitting across six configurations in two sessions.
+- **SMOTE and ensemble interaction.** SMOTE augmentation introduces synthetic minority samples that interact adversely with Random Forest across all six configurations.
+XGBoost generalises successfully but the interaction remains a practical constraint on ensemble method selection.
-- The 80/20 class imbalance in NASA MDP data reflects real software defect rates but limits Defective class F1 (0.42) even after balancing.
-Further work on recall optimization is warranted.
+- **Temporal structure.** Both datasets are static snapshots without timestamp information.
+Temporal leakage is not applicable here, but any production deployment on time-stamped IT project data would require Walk-Forward Validation rather than stratified splitting.
+- **Calibration scope.** Calibration was applied post-hoc on the validation set only.
+A more robust approach would incorporate calibration within the cross-validation loop.
+Deferred to future work.

 ### Next Steps
+1. Re-map Session 1 to binary classification (Critical/High vs Medium/Low) to remove the label cardinality confounder
-1. Source a dataset with explicit governance, human-factor, and cybersecurity compliance features aligned with NIST SP 800-37 and CMMC frameworks for direct IT project risk classification
+2. Source or construct a dataset with explicit governance, human-factor, and cybersecurity compliance features aligned with NIST SP 800-37 and CMMC frameworks
-2. Engineer composite risk features combining code quality metrics with governance compliance indicators
+3. Engineer composite risk features combining code quality metrics with governance compliance indicators
-3. Optimize for Recall on the Defective/High-Risk class, false negatives (missed defects/risks) are the higher-cost failure mode in production deployment
-4. Explore ensemble stacking combining Logistic Regression (strong on linear features) and XGBoost (strong on non-linear features)
+4. Optimise recall through calibrated probability threshold tuning — set P(Defective) > 0.30 rather than 0.50
+5. Incorporate calibration within the cross-validation loop for a more robust calibrated generalisation estimate
-5. Extend to multi-class risk classification (Critical / High / Medium / Low) using the NIST risk severity taxonomy
+6. Extend to multi-class risk classification (Critical / High / Medium / Low) using a governance-aligned dataset
-6. Publish methodology as a research contribution connecting software defect prediction to cybersecurity governance analytics
+7. Apply Walk-Forward Validation when this pipeline is deployed on time-stamped project data in production

 ---